 The Secretary of State for Energy considers that Portugal presents "unique conditions" with the "right resources" and "high competitiveness" to lead the energy transition in Europe and to produce green hydrogen in Europe.

-"Portugal will play an active role within this Alliance, it will be an essential element to boost the widespread use of hydrogen", underlined João Galamba, in a statement, announced that the Government will make available up to 40 million euros by 2030 to finance projects within the scope of green hydrogen, and the intention is to repeat this value every year until 2030.
+"Portugal will play an active role within this Alliance, it will be an essential element to boost the widespread use of hydrogen", underlined João Galamba, in a statement, announced that the Government will provide up to 40 million euros by 2030 to finance projects under the scope of green hydrogen, and the intention is to repeat this value every year until 2030.

 "We want to produce large quantities of green hydrogen, we want to produce them competitively, and we want to have a relevant role in the emerging hydrogen economy aligned with an industrialization strategy", said the Secretary of State.